 - The most important thing you can do to prevent Coronavirus and other illnesses is to wash your hands regularly and avoid touching your face.

 - Cover your mouth when you cough or sneeze so you're not exposing other people.

 - If you are sick yourself, stay away from others.
 Contact your health-care provider ahead of time so you can be safely assessed.
-HealthLink BC can be contacted by dialing 8-1-1 to provide advice.
+HealthLink BC will provide advice and can be contacted by dialing 8-1-1.